RarelyCharlie/rarelycharlie.github.io/_listen/listen22.md

 Members' indications of what they want to talk about are often inaccurate, so it's impossible to be rigid about selecting the members you chat to.

 Some members indicate the language they prefer to chat in.
 You should normally respect this preference and avoid chatting to a member in a language they are perhaps not fluent in.
+Do not try to chat in a language you are not fluent in.

 When you accept a personal request, it is not possible to be selective in this way.